The Organizer #12 | Growth

 If you’re planning your own future, here’s how to apply the 1% rule to your own work: Take your annual salary and multiply it by 0.01.
 For example, if you make $50,000 a year, then your personal training budget should be at least $500.
 That easily covers one course or one conference registration.

-Don’t feel guilty about the time or money
+Don’t feel guilty about putting time and money into your training budget

-To do this work well, you and your team need to understand government regulations, communications technology, emerging political and economic trends, and management.
-You need knowledge and skills, and you don’t have time to figure everything out for yourself.
+To do social change and service work well, you and your team need all kinds of skills and knowledge.
+You need to understand government regulations, communications technology, emerging political and economic trends, and management.
+You don’t have time to figure everything out for yourself.
+So make a training budget.

 Training isn’t just for your benefit.
-Practice and learning are crucial for organizations and for the future of our sector.
+Practice and learning are crucial for organizations and for the future of the social impact sector.
 Nonprofits make social change and equity possible.
-Our work matters, and so do our skills.
+Your work matters, so your skills do, too.

 The Organizer is a newsletter for people working to create equitable and sustainable communities.
 Whether you are part of a nonprofit, a charity, or a social enterprise, this newsletter is for you.